paladin-t/my_basic/README.md

 **For Arduino**

-There is an Arduino porting of MY-BASIC interpreter, with a totally rewritten shell and a user manual.
+There is an Arduino porting of the interpreter, with a totally rewritten shell and a user manual.
 See [MY-BASIC ARDU](https://my-basic.github.io/ardu/) for details.

 <a href="https://my-basic.github.io/ardu/">
 <img src="https://upload.wikimedia.org/wikipedia/commons/8/87/Arduino_Logo.svg" width="64">